30 Best Things to Do in Portugal: A Complete Guide for 2025

 The best times to visit Portugal are during the spring (April to June) and fall (September to October), when the weather is pleasant, and the crowds are smaller.
 Summer (July and August) is also popular, particularly for beach destinations, but it can be quite hot and busy.

 Portugal is part of the Schengen Area, so citizens of EU/EEA countries do not need a visa.
 For other nationalities, a short-term tourist visa may be required.
-Check with your local Portuguese consulate for specific Portugal visa entry requirements based on your nationality.
+Check with your local Portuguese consulate for specific visa requirements based on your nationality.

 The currency in Portugal is the Euro (€).
 While credit and debit cards are widely accepted, it’s a good idea to carry some cash, especially when visiting smaller towns or local markets.